Mvrjustid/mvrjustid.github.io/_pages/teaching.md

 **Journal:**
 \\
 Nature Medicine,\\
+Computers in Human Behavior,\\
 Artificial Intelligence in Medicine,\\
+Information Processing and Management,\\
 ACM Transactions on Intelligent Systems and Technology,\\
 ACM Transactions on Internet of Things,\\
 IEEE Transactions on Human-Machine Systems,\\